Ecology & Arboricultural Consulting

 A PEA includes a desktop study, Phase 1 habitat survey and protected species assessment to provide baseline data for the site to inform further surveys and likely ecological enhancements.
 PEAs can be conducted throughout the year.

 Eight Associates’ experienced ecologists provide an annotated plan for an existing site that identifies the areas with protected species potential and ecological enhancement.
 It is often required as part of the planning process or pre-planning early assessments, and can be conducted throughout the year.

 Eight Associates ecologists are experienced in completing protected species surveys.
 A site survey identifies the likely presence of relevant protected species and further surveys that may be required.
 Protected species assessments are carried out by one of Eight Associates’ Suitably Qualified Ecologists.
 The time frames vary depending on the species’ hibernation and activity patterns, so these surveys are important from a project management perspective.
 Please consult our ecology calendar or call us to discuss your project.

 Our Suitably Qualified Ecologists deliver an ecology report with results of a site’s Preliminary Ecological Assessment (PEA), protected species surveys and details of a site’s ecological mitigation and enhancement strategy.
-Specifying an EcIA is often the most time and cost effective way to meet planning process requirements.
+Specifying an EcIA is often the most time and cost effective way to meet planning application requirements.

 Great crested newts

 Our team carries out great crested newt surveys between mid-March and mid-June.
 Our team uses a range of survey techniques such as netting, bottle trapping, egg searches and torching to determine the presence/absence of great crested newts.
 Habitat Suitability Index of ponds can be carried out year round.